Updated Pandemic Re-Emergence Guide

 - Melatonin: melatonin has been shown to inhibit NFkB activation and NLRP3 inflammasome activation.
 In fact, the age-related decline in melatonin production is one proposed mechanism to explain why children do not appear to have severe symptoms as frequently as do older adults.
 Melatonin also reduces oxidative lung injury and inflammatory cell recruitment during viral infections.
 Typical dosing of melatonin varies widely, but 3mg is a typical dose sold in many retail outlets.
 (18)

-Suggestion 4: be careful with use of Ibuprofen until more information is available
+Suggestion 4: be careful with the use of Ibuprofen until more information is available

 - Consider using Acetaminophen (Tylenol), where appropriate, as a 1st line agent